nigelhorne/gedcom/README.md

 The -d flag will give you a short biography of each person.

-Try adding this to your crontab:
+Try adding this to your crontab, it will give you a daily e-mail of your relative's birthdays and the anniversaries of their death along with information about their life.

     3 5 * * * gedcal -dl gedcom-file.ged

 or

-    20 5 * * * gedcal -dht 'Your Full Name' gedcom-file.ged
+    20 5 * * * gedcal -dth 'Your Full Name' gedcom-file.ged

 Gedcal also includes rudimentary santity checking of your Gedcom file.
 You can enable this mode with -w, which will print warnings of anything it finds.
-It's a sort of lint for gedcom files.
+It's a sort of lint for Gedcom files.

 For example:

     gedcal -dawl gedcom-file.ged > /dev/null

-You can create a month-to-a-page calendar of your ancestors:
+You can create a month-to-a-page genealogical calendar of your ancestors:

     for i in 1 2 3 4 5 6 7 8 9 10 11 12
     do